-Answers to some common questions about Reverse Osmosis water purification
+Answers to some common questions about Reverse Osmosis systems, how they work

-- Why are Reverse Osmosis Units so popular?
+- Why are Reverse Osmosis systems so popular?

 - Will a water softener harm the reverse osmosis filter?

-- Will Reverse Osmosis leach minerals from our bodies?
+- Will RO water leach minerals from our bodies?

-- What substances does a reverse osmosis system remove?
+- What substances does Reverse Osmosis filtration remove?

-- What are the health benefits of Reverse Osmosis?
+- What are the health benefits of an RO water system?

 - What are the health risks?

-- Is there an environmental impact of using reverse osmosis?
+- Is there an environmental impact of using Reverse Osmosis filtration?

-Reverse Osmosis units are and continue to be popular because, first and foremost, they produce pure and fresh tasting water.
+Reverse Osmosis filtration systems are and continue to be popular because, first and foremost, they produce pure and fresh tasting water.

 Consumers emphasize that there is a notable difference in the taste and quality of the drinking water from using these units.

-Our customers view reverse osmosis units as investments rather than expenses.
+Our customers view reverse osmosis systems as investments rather than expenses.

 Additionally, the units are cost effective and save consumers costs overtime.
 They diminishing the costs of bottled water and alleviate any unforeseeable costs that would derive from drinking unfiltered or impure water.